 If you have attempted to make homemade yogurt and it did not cultured or thickened more than likely the problem was that it did not culture under the proper temperature for the correct amount of time.

-To make homemade yogurt you warm milk to about 185 degrees and bring it down to about 110 degrees.
-You then add either a yogurt culture that you have bought or you use a container of store-bought yogurt with live cultures.
+To make homemade yogurt you warm milk to about 185 degrees and bring it down to 111 F. to 113 F. degrees.
+You then a yogurt culture that you have bought or you use a container of store-bought yogurt with live cultures.

 Everyone has their own method of yogurt making.
 This is the method I use and have used many many times. (affiliate links below)

-One of the reasons I bought the YoLife yogurt maker over other brands of yogurt makers that I was looking at is because it comes with two lids.
+One of the reasons I bought the Yo-Life yogurt maker over other brands of yogurt makers was because it can be used to make both small jars or large jars of yogurt.